-Based on your data, narrow the focus for your improvement work by selecting one of the three key areas on which to focus: materials, planning, or delivery.
+Based on your data, narrow the focus for your improvement work by selecting one of the three key areas on which to focus: quality of materials, launch of materials, delivery of materials.

-Now that you have a clear sense of where you can improve your implementation process and how that aligns to your district's priorities and goals, you'll prioritize which to tackle first.
-Using the following worksheet, evaluate your challenges against your district priorities and your findings during the Discovery and interpret phase to determine where to start.
+Now that you have a clear sense of where you can improve your implementation process and how that aligns to your district's priorities and goals, you'll prioritize which challenge to tackle first.
+Using the following worksheet, evaluate your challenges against your district priorities and your findings during the Discover phase to determine where to start.
 There are three major areas of support: